vess-dev/DnD-Statistics/README.md

 The models used are KNeighbors, RandomForest, SGD, and the SVC classifiers.

-A final soft VotingClassifier is made from the previous 3 best classifiers.
+A final soft VotingClassifier is made from the 3 best classifiers.

 The final project for a Data Mining class.